greghorne/TFD/README.md

     * All older incidents are displayed as blue map markers.
     * The list of incidents found on the lower right of the map are clickable.
     * It is possible for a marker to end up directly on top of another marker when more than one incident has occurred at the same location.
-    * <b>Heat Map Creation is under development.</b>
+    * Heat Map functionality is available to highlight a specific type of incident.
-    * <b>For Heat Map functionality please use Chrome.
-Other browsers are currently not being tested during development.</b>

 #